-Our organization is divided into the following key areas: the offshore segment (or Teekay Navion Shuttle Tankers and Offshore and Petrojarl), the liquefied gas segment (or Teekay Gas Services), the spot tanker segment and fixed-rate tanker segment (collectively Teekay Tanker Services).
+Our organization is divided into the following key areas: the shuttle tanker and FSO segment (included in our Teekay Navion Shuttle Tankers and Offshore business unit), the FPSO segment (included in our Teekay Petrojarl business unit), the liquefied gas segment (included in our Teekay Gas Services business unit), the spot tanker segment and fixed-rate tanker segment (both included in our Teekay Tanker Services business unit).
 These centers of expertise work closely with customers to ensure a thorough understanding of our customers' requirements and to develop tailored solutions.

-- Teekay Navion Shuttle Tankers and Offshore and Petrojarl provides marine transportation, processing and storage services to the offshore oil industry, including shuttle tanker, FSO and FPSO services.
-Our expertise and partnerships allow us to create solutions for customers producing crude oil from offshore installations. - Teekay Gas Services provides gas transportation services, primarily under long-term fixed-rate contracts to major energy and utility companies.
+- Teekay Navion Shuttle Tankers and Offshore and Teekay Petrojarl provides marine transportation, processing and storage services to the offshore oil industry, including shuttle tanker, FSO and FPSO services.
+Our expertise and partnerships with third parties allow us to create solutions for customers producing crude oil from offshore installations. - Teekay Gas Services provides gas transportation services, primarily under long-term fixed-rate contracts to major energy and utility companies.
 These services currently include the transportation of LNG and LPG. - Teekay Tanker Services is responsible for the commercial management of our conventional crude oil and product tanker transportation services.
 We offer a full range of shipping solutions through our worldwide network of commercial offices.